The Gravitational Aspect of Information: The Physical Reality of Asymmetric "Distance": General Framework of Information Geometry

 A divergence $D(\theta_p\|\theta_q)$ is a function that quantifies the difference between two distributions with $\theta_p$ and $\theta_q$.
 While not a true distance, it must satisfy several key properties analogous to distance: \begin{enumerate} \item $D(\theta_p\|\theta_q) \ge 0$ for all points $\theta_p, \theta_q$ on the manifold. \item $D(\theta_p\|\theta_q) = 0$ if and only if $\theta_p=\theta_q$. \item For two infinitesimally close distributions with parameters $\theta$ and $\theta+\mathrm{d}\theta$, the divergence is related to the Fisher metric as:

-The factor of $1/2$ in the leading term is a convention chosen so that the divergence locally matches the squared Riemannian distance, $ds^2 = g_{ij} \mathrm{d}\theta^i \mathrm{d}\theta^j$.
-This ensures that divergence can be seen as a natural generalization of the squared Euclidean distance. \end{enumerate} From a given divergence function that meets these criteria, one can recover the metric and the dual connections through differentiation.
-The Fisher metric is obtained by:
+The factor of $1/2$ in the leading term is a convention chosen so that the divergence locally matches the squared Euclidean distance, $ds^2 = g_{ij} \mathrm{d}\theta^i \mathrm{d}\theta^j$ for the Gaussian statistical manifold with $^{(\alpha)}\nabla = ^{(-\alpha)}\nabla$. \end{enumerate} From a given divergence function that meets these criteria, one can recover the metric and the dual connections through differentiation.
+We are particularly interested in the behavior of statistical manifolds to which exponential functions belong.
+Then, using the Bregman divergence which we introduce later, the Fisher metric is obtained by:

 Similarly, the connection components (in covariant form) of the two fundamental dual connections are derived from third-order derivatives of the divergence.
 The first is the e-connection (exponential connection, for $\alpha=1$):